-Additionally, in order to be eligible for this benefit, the employee's effective date of retirement must occur within one hundred twenty (120) days of the effective date of his/her separation from employment with the MESA and he/she must be enrolled in a medical, dental and vision care plan offered by the MESA.
-The surviving spouse of a retired employee who qualifies to receive these benefits is also entitled to receive the benefits in the event (a) he/she was designated by the employee prior to the employee's retirement, to receive a survivor benefit under the Public Employees' Retirement System (PERS) plan, and (b) he/she is receiving said survivor benefit, and (c) he/she is a member of a medical, dental and vision plan offered by the MESA of Emeryville.
+Additionally, in order to be eligible for this benefit, the employee's effective date of retirement must occur within one hundred twenty (120) days of the effective date of their separation from employment with the MESA and they must be enrolled in a medical, dental and vision care plan offered by the MESA.
+The surviving spouse of a retired employee who qualifies to receive these benefits is also entitled to receive the benefits in the event (a) they were designated by the employee prior to the employee's retirement, to receive a survivor benefit under the Public Employees' Retirement System (PERS) plan, and (b) they are receiving said survivor benefit, and (c) they are a member of a medical, dental and vision plan offered by the MESA of Emeryville.
 In the event a retired employee has designated more than one survivor who satisfy the above criteria, benefit payments made pursuant to this Section shall not exceed the monthly amount recited above for all such eligible survivors of the employee.